 High Concentration Salicylic Acid Peels

 While OTC cleansers and toners are generally safe for use during pregnancy (think a toner or wash with no more than 2% salicylic acid, used once or twice a day) Lortscher says there may be more of a concern when salicylic acid is used in higher concentrations, such as in peels, and/or is used over large areas of the body.

 How to Treat Melasma

 Melasma is a common skin condition in which you experience brown facial pigmentation.
 Lortscher says this has been reported in up to 70% of pregnant women.
 "It's thought to be due to elevated estrogen, progesterone, and melanocyte-stimulating hormone levels during pregnancy," he says.
 But even without treatment (Lortscher advises vitamin C, niacinamide, and sun protection), the melasma won't last forever.
 "Melasma typically improves or resolves after delivery."

 Acne isn't just a teenage skin concern—many people suffer from adult acne, and these chronic breakouts can also occur during pregnancy.
 Though acne often improves during pregnancy, Lortscher says it can occasionally be aggravated, especially in the third trimester.
 "In some women, acne develops for the first time during pregnancy," he notes.

-As any topically applied product may be absorbed into the body in small amounts, Lortscher notes that it's especially important to consider the effects said treatments might have on the developing fetus.
-So as a general rule, he advises pregnant women minimize the use of any topical medication to only the problem areas of your face.
+Because any topically applied product can be absorbed into the body in small amounts, Lortscher says that it's especially important to consider the effects these treatments might have on the developing fetus.
+As a general rule, he advises pregnant women to minimize the use of any topical medication to only the problem areas of your face.
 "Skip days when possible, just to minimize overall exposure to any medications at all."